Energy Wall for Exascale Supercomputing

 How to Cite

 Wang, Z., Tang, Y., Chen, J., Xue, J., Zhou, Y., & Dong, Y. (2017).
 Energy Wall for Exascale Supercomputing.
-COMPUTING AND INFORMATICS, 35(4), 941–962.
+Computing and Informatics, 35(4), 941–962.
 Retrieved from https://www.cai.sk/ojs/index.php/cai/article/view/1960